List of Microsoft Surface accessories: Surface Dock (Brick)

 With the announcement of the Surface Pro 4 and Surface Book, Microsoft revealed a new Surface Dock accessory in a brick form factor which is compatible with Surface 3 and the Surface Pro 3.
 This docking accessory connects to the proprietary 40-pin side port which got the new name – Surface Connect.
-Unlike the prior docks, the Surface Dock offered two Mini-DisplayPort outputs, but had a limit of SD/HD/2K video at 60Hz or 4K video at 30Hz, regardless of the screens used.
+Unlike the prior docks, the Surface Dock offered two Mini-DisplayPort outputs, but had a limit of SD/HD/2K video at 60 Hz or 4K video at 30 Hz, regardless of the screens used.
 Surface Dock compatibility includes all Pro devices from Surface Pro 3 up to and including Surface Pro 9.
 It also includes Surface Book 1 & 2, and all initial Surface Laptops, Surface Go, and Surface Laptop Go devices.

 A Microsoft Garage incubator team designed ergonomic VESA-mounted portrait docking stations as part of the Company hackathon, released a YouTube demo video, open-source plans on GitHub, and made ready-to-use kits available on a web store.

 Surface Dock 2

 An update to the first brick Surface Dock, the Surface Dock 2 was released in 2021 and replaced the Mini-DP video outputs with USB-C DP-Alt Mode outputs.
-The Surface Book 3, Surface Pro 7-9, Surface Pro X, Surface Laptop 3-5 and Surface Laptop Studio all have 4K at 60Hz support on up to two displays with Surface Dock 2.
-It also offered the same compatibility to older devices that worked on Surface Dock 1, however, the same limitations in video output remained on Surface Dock 2 (2K at 60Hz, 4K at 30Hz) due largely to integrated video output limits on reduced voltage.
+The Surface Book 3, Surface Pro 7–9, Surface Pro X, Surface Laptop 3-5 and Surface Laptop Studio all have 4K at 60 Hz support on up to two displays with Surface Dock 2.
+It also offered the same compatibility to older devices that worked on Surface Dock 1, however, the same limitations in video output remained on Surface Dock 2 (2K at 60 Hz, 4K at 30 Hz) due largely to integrated video output limits on reduced voltage.